opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 - The Snapshot (|snapshot|) and Compare to Snapshot (|compare|) buttons allow the comparison between different frames of the flipbook content.

-- The Define Loading Box button (|define_preview_subcamera|) allows the definition of a box, smaller than the size of the loaded image sequence, that will limit the portion of the images that will be displayed in the flipbook.
-It may prove useful to speed up the loading time and increase the playback speed, when you are only interested in a portion of the images.
+- The Define Sub-camera button (|define_preview_subcamera|) allows the definition of a region, smaller than the size of the loaded image sequence, that will limit the portion of the images that will be displayed in the flipbook.
+It may prove useful to speed up the loading time and increase the playback speed, when you are only interested in a certain region of the full camera image.

-- The Use Loading Box button (|subcamera_preview|) activate or deactivate the defined loading box (see above).
+- The Sub-camera Preview button (|subcamera_preview|) lets you activate or deactivate the defined sub-camera region (see above).

 - The Background colors buttons sets a white (|preview_white|), black (|preview_black|) or checkered (|preview_checkboard|) background for transparent images.